“To err is human, to stroll is Parisian” — Victor Hugo

 The weighty tomb, more than 1500 pages, was issued simultaneously in Paris and 10 other cities.
 Hugo collected a record paycheck.
 (Perversely, though he defended the poor, he liked to make money.)

 To work through writing blocks, Hugo would don nothing but a gray shawl.
-He:
+He locked away his clothes to avoid any temptation of going outside.
+He donned a gray shawl, which was his uniform for months.

 Hugo was a prolific poet, author, playwright and intellectual.
 In his lifetime, he produced 7 novels, 18 volumes of poetry, and 21 plays.
 He may well be the most revered and influential Frenchmen of all time.